mjavavt/mjavavt.github.io/_pages/cv.md

 ======
 * **Postdoctoral Research Fellow**, University of Michigan, 2022–Present
   * Department of Naval Architecture and Marine Engineering
-  * Research on offshore energy structures, marine energy systems, ice and wave modeling, marine energy resource assessment, and AI/ML applications in marine engineering
+  * Research on offshore energy structures and systems, ice and wave modeling, marine energy resource assessment, and AI/ML applications in marine engineering

 * **Postdoctoral Researcher**, Virginia Tech, 2021–2022
   * Kevin T. Crofton Department of Aerospace and Ocean Engineering